abirhoss/search-rankings-app/README.md

-### A PHP app that allows users to perform a Google search and get the rank psitions of a website
+### A PHP app that allows users to perform a Google search and get the rank positions of a website

 Visit https://search.abirhossain.com.au to see demo